isomerpages/ago-corp/Resources/news-and-events/_posts/2021-10-07-post-NUS Guest Lecture.md

 image: ""
 variant: markdown
 ---
-DAG Rina Chua was invited to be a guest lecturer at an NUS Internal Auditing module on 7 Oct 2021.
+Deputy Auditor-General Rina Chua was invited to be a guest lecturer at an NUS Internal Auditing module on 7 Oct 2021.

 At the lecture, she shared with the undergraduates about AGO’s role in enhancing public accountability in Singapore and some of the interesting findings of AGO’s past audits.